Office for Mental Health and Wellbeing

 The Office will build relationships within the ACT Government, other agencies and the ACT community to undertake a coordinated effort to address the social circumstances that influence our mental health.
 The model for the Office has been approved by Cabinet to allow the Office to focus on issues across the whole of Government and collaborate closely with other agencies, including health services, primary care, housing, employment, community services, justice, police, education, and social inclusion.
 Over time this will see more of a shift towards a greater focus on the circumstances in which people live their lives and how these impact on mental wellbeing.

 The long term goal is for this work to keep more people well for longer and to reduce avoidable use of acute and crisis care services.
 The Office will lead a process of co-design through a cross-directorate Stewardship Group to develop a new vision for mental health in the ACT.

 This new Territory-wide vision will reflect how Canberra wishes to foster the mental health and wellbeing of its people into the 21st century.
 The vision will be developed with the Stewardship Group and co-designed with stakeholders alongside the development of the initial work plan, which will be the first priority of the Office.
 The work plan will be developed within 100 days of Coordinator-General commencing.

-For further information, please contact the Office via email: OfficeforMHW@act.gov.au
+- contact the Office via email: OfficeforMHW@act.gov.au